Shailesh22290/SAC-IISERB/README.md

 # SAC, IISER BHOPAL
 ## <li> ABOUT</li>
-This is the  repository of IISER Bhopal's SAC website.
+This is the official repository of IISER Bhopal's SAC website.
 The website is live at <a href="https://iiserbsac.netlify.com">iiserbsac.netlify.com</a> as of now.
 #